HTML

 <rect x="50" y="20" rx="20" ry="20" width="150" height="150"

-="fill:red;stroke:black;stroke-width:5;opacity:0.5" />
+style="fill:red;stroke:black;stroke-width:5;opacity:0.5" />

 </svg>